 Please find more details below.

-All students who are preparing to study, visit and/or work at a UAlbany campus during the Fall 2020 semester must provide proof of a negative SARS-CoV-2 (COVID-19) test result, meaning the test results were normal and showed the virus was not detected.
+All students studying, visiting and/or working at a UAlbany campus during the Fall 2020 semester were required to provide proof of a negative SARS-CoV-2 (COVID-19) test result — meaning the test results were normal and showed the virus was not detected — before their arrival.

 The test must be a PCR molecular test or an antigen test; antibody tests will not be accepted.